 Facts About Our Work in Saint Vincent

-Food For The Poor partners with the Diocese of Kingstown, which has been in operation for more than 21 years in St. Vincent.
-An important component of Food For The Poor also provides Gifts In Kind.
+Food For The Poor partners with the Diocese of Kingstown, which has been in operation for more than 25 years in St. Vincent.
+Food For The Poor also provides Gifts In Kind.

 In 2017, Food For The Poor shipped a tractor-trailer load of aid that included: